Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Evaluation

-Collapse is overwhelmingly concentrated at bit~14 (about 72\% of all collapse events); the remainder occurs exclusively in the upper exponent bits (bits 11--13; only 1 event at bit 11), with no collapse observed at any mantissa bit or the sign bit.
-This pattern is consistent with the BF16 encoding: bit~14 flips can produce \texttt{NaN} or $\pm\infty$, which propagate through attention computations as degenerate values, while lower exponent bits typically yield perturbations within the representable range.
+Collapse is overwhelmingly concentrated at bit~14 (${\sim}$72\% of all collapse events); the remainder occurs exclusively in the upper exponent bits (bits 11--13; only 1 event at bit 11), with none at any mantissa or sign bit.
+This is consistent with the BF16 encoding: bit~14 flips can produce \texttt{NaN} or $\pm\infty$, which propagate through attention as degenerate values, while lower exponent bits typically yield perturbations within the representable range.

 Complete divergence is rare and broadly distributed across exponent and sign bits, representing cases where the perturbation was large enough to shift generation to an entirely different but linguistically valid trajectory.